 In a recent Prime Cuts Wild Game Edition episode, host and award-winning chef David Bancroft teamed up with Bone Collector star Michael Waddell to demonstrate two ways to prepare wild turkey.
 While Michael’s jalapeño-dill turkey nuggets (complete with “his and hers” dipping sauces) were a surefire crowd pleaser, David’s grilled, sous vide turkey breast was in a class of its own.

-Why use Sous Vide Good for Turkey Breasts?
+Why is Sous Vide Good for Turkey Breasts?

 Sous vide cooking is the process of sealing food in an airtight container—usually a vacuum-sealed bag.
 It’s then cooked in temperature-controlled water.
 Professional chefs in nearly all of the best restaurants across the Americas and Europe use this technique.
 It maximizes the flavor and texture of their food preparations.
 Because of the prices of at-home sous vide, it hasn’t been easily available to the masses.
 Now, thanks to the advent of low-cost circulators, home cooks can explore the possibilities of this method, too.